javascript-tutorial/en.javascript.info/1-js/10-error-handling/1-try-catch/article.md

 Here `JSON.parse` runs normally, but the absence of `name` is actually an error for us.

+As we know, `undefined` is not considered as an error, so `catch` will not execute.

 To unify error handling, we'll use the `throw` operator.

 ### "Throw" operator